dario-loi/exposure-fusion/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [ ] Fix pyramid depth overexposure.
+- [x] Fix pyramid depth overexposure.

+Currently the application is fully satisfying to us, however, I still accept feature suggestions, and will be happy to implement them.

+Moreover, if the need presents itself, we might want to consider:

+- [ ] Export the class as a `pip` module.

 See the [open issues](https://github.com/dario-loi/exposure-fusion/issues) for a full list of proposed features (and known issues).